hvsonani/Assignment--3-/README.md

 # Assignment-3

-SSIS Package for Splitting Gender and login ID
+SSIS Packages for Splitting Gender and login ID and Validtaing Gender using a reference table

 The zip folder contains the following files